 Skip to main content

 CAM (Collision Avoidance Maneuver) Optimization helps you find the best avoidance maneuver for an active conjunction event.
-A guided 5-step wizard sweeps through a range of delta-V magnitudes and maneuver directions, filters the results, and lets you select an optimal candidate to create a maneuver plan.
+A guided 6-step wizard sweeps through a range of delta-V magnitudes and maneuver directions, filters the results, lets you select an optimal candidate, and evaluates how that candidate would affect other future conjunctions on the same spacecraft.
 Route: Opened from the Conjunction Classification page via the CAM Optimization button.

 Wizard Overview

-The CAM Optimization dialog is a 5-step wizard:
+The CAM Optimization dialog is a 6-step wizard:

 StepNamePurpose